 Beginning in October 2013, Valencia Heights Water Company purchased water disinfected with Chloramines.
 Chloramines are a combination of chlorine and ammonia which provides a longer disinfection residual.
 The change is a result of new regulations controlling disinfection by-products caused by chlorine reacting with organics in the water, which may cause cancer.
-Starting in 2017, Valencia Heights Water Company treated the Company well water with chloramines to match the purchased surface water disinfection residual.
-The Company may change disinfection types to insure disinfection of water system facilities.
-Homes and businesses with dialvsis treatment must contact the appropriate professional and have installed a treatment method to remove the chloramines.
-Also, hobbyists must pre-treat water used in fish ponds and tanks.
+During 2017, Valencia Heights Water Company treated the Company well water with chloramines to match the purchased surface water disinfection residual.
+Homes and businesses with dialysis treatment must contact the appropriate professional and have installed a treatment method to remove the chloramines.
+Also, hobbyists must pretreat water used in fish ponds and tanks.